symfony/symfony-docs/guides/en/Testing/Overview.markdown

         }
     }

-A test is made of two parts: the client, returned by the `createClient()` method and used to browse the application, and assertions to write tests.

-### The Client

-The `createClient()` method returns a client tied to the current application.
+The `createClient()` method returns a client tied to the current application:
-It can be used to browse the application by making simple requests:

     [php]
     $crawler = $client->request('GET', 'hello/Fabien');

-The `request` method returns a `Crawler` object.
-It can be used to click on links or to submit forms.
+The `request()` method returns a `Crawler` object which can be used to select elements in the Response, to click on links, and to submit forms.

 >**TIP**
->You can get the `Response` object for a given request with the `getResponse()`
->method of the client object.
+>The Crawler can only be used if the Response content is an XML or an HTML
+>document.

-Click on a link by first selecting it with the crawler using either a XPath or a CSS selector, then use the client to click on it:
+Click on a link by first selecting it with the Crawler using either a XPath expression or a CSS selector, then use the Client to click on it:

     [php]
     $link = $crawler->filter('a:contains("Greet")')->eq(1)->link();